containers/podman/docs/source/markdown/podman-build.1.md

-**NOTE:** When this option is specified by a rootless user, the specified mappings are relative to the rootless user namespace in the container, rather than being relative to the host as it would be when run rootfull.
+**NOTE:** When this option is specified by a rootless user, the specified mappings are relative to the rootless user namespace in the container, rather than being relative to the host as it would be when run rootful.

 #### **--userns-uid-map**=*mapping*